-- 2.23 Maximum Diversion Rate.
-The maximum instantaneous diversion rate from the water intake shall not exceed three (3) gallons per minute (gpm) at any time. - 2.24 Bypass Flow.
-The Permittee shall pass 80% of the flow at all times to keep all aquatic species including fish and other aquatic life in good condition below the point of diversion. - 2.25 Seasonal Diversion Minimization.
-No more than 300 gallons in any one day from POD-1 and POD-2 combined shall be diverted cumulatively during the low flow season from April 1 to October 31 of each year.
-Water shall be diverted only if the Permittee can adhere to the maximum diversion rate and bypass flow conditions of this Agreement. - 2.26 Measurement of Diverted Flow.
+- 2.24 Maximum Diversion Rate.
+The maximum instantaneous diversion rate from the water intake shall not exceed three (3) gallons per minute (gpm) at any time. - 2.25 Bypass Flow.
+The Permittee shall pass 90% of the flow at all times to keep all aquatic species including fish and other aquatic life in good condition below the POD. - 2.26 Seasonal Diversion Minimization.
+No more than 200 gallons in any one day shall be diverted (intended for household domestic use) during the low flow season from May 15 to October 31 of each year.
+Water shall be diverted only if the Permittee can adhere to the maximum diversion rate and bypass flow conditions of this Agreement.

+- 2.27 Measurement of Diverted Flow.
 Permittee shall install and maintain an adequate measuring device for measuring the instantaneous and cumulative rate of diversion.
 This measurement shall begin as soon as this Agreement is signed by the Permittee.
 The device shall be installed within the flow of diverted water.
-The Permittee shall maintain records of diversion, and provide information including, but not limited to the following: - 2.26.1 A log including the date, time and quantity of water diverted from the POD. - 2.26.2 The amount of water used per day for cannabis cultivation separated out from the amount of water used for other irrigation purposes and other uses of water (e.g., domestic use or fire protection). - 2.26.3 Permittee shall make available for review at the request of the Department the diversion records required by the SWRCB Cannabis Cultivation Policy.
+The Permittee shall maintain records of diversion, and provide information including, but not limited to the following: - 2.27.1 A log including the date, time and quantity of water diverted from the POD. - 2.27.2 The amount of water used per day for cannabis cultivation separated out from the amount of water used for other irrigation purposes and other uses of water (e.g., domestic use or fire protection). - 2.27.3 Permittee shall make available for review at the request of CDFW the diversion records required by the SWRCB Cannabis Cultivation Policy.